swordmaster003/Fighter-Complete-Template/README.md

 - All the the missiles, the bullets, and the particle effects use the Object Pooling System to spawn and recycle in this template.

   ![image](https://github.com/swordmaster003/Fighter-Complete-Template/blob/master/Screenshots/ObjectPool.png)

-- Each fighter has different flight performance and the number of different weapons and weapons mounted.

 - You can easily switch the type of Player Fighter with just one click by the Fighter Switcher component on the Player Fighter.